marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 has a different background as he mainly [develops games](http://www.oneliferemains.com/).
 One evening we started talking about how complex it would be to create an online multiplayer game from scratch.
-Being the web guy, I felt that I should know how all this was supposed to work... after all, the multiplayer appens over the internet, right?
+Being the web guy, I felt that I should know how all this was supposed to work... after all, the multiplayer happens over the internet, right?

 ## I Can Code That With My Eyes Closed...?